na-stewart/sanic-security/README.md

 Amy Rose is an authentication and authorization library made easy.
 Specifically designed for use with [Sanic](https://github.com/huge-success/sanic).
 Amy Rose comes packed with features such as:

-* SMS verification
+* SMS and email verification
 * Easy login and registering.
 * JWT
-* Out of the box database integration
+* Easy database integration
 * Wildcard permissions
 * Role permissions
 * Captcha